ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 click [here](./problem1.py) for problem 1 code.

 Problem 2:
+		consider, a = 5
+	1. Objects are numbers/values.
+In this case '5' is an object.
+	(Different objects have different location/address/id).
+	2. Variables are pointers to the id of the objects.
+In this case 'a' is a pointer and 'a' is pointing towards id of object '5'.
+	(Variables points towards the id of object).
+	3. id(a) gives the id towards which the pointer 'a' of the object '5' is pointing.
+	4. a = 5 : This creates a new pointer/variable with name 'a' which points towards the id of object '5'.
+	5. b = a : This creates a new pointer/variable with name 'b' and is a copycat of pointer 'a' and will point towards id of '5'.
+	6. print(a) prints the object towards which the pointer 'a' is pointing.

 	A.
 		a = 5
 		b = a
 		print (id(a), id(b))

 		Output: 140714951152576 140714951152576

 		Explanation:
-		1. Objects are numbers/values (and different objects have different location/address).
-		2. Variables are pointers to the location/address of objects.
-(Variables points to the location/address).
-		3. id() gives the address/location of the object.
-		4. a = 5 : This creates a new variable/pointer which points towards the address/location of object 5.
-		5. b = a : This creates a new pointer/variable and is a copycat of pointer a.
-		6. Hence, both id(a) and id(b) are giving the same address, since both a and b points towards the same object.
+		'a' points towards id of '5'. 'b' is a copycat of 'a'.
+Hence, both id(a) and id(b) are giving the same address, since 'a' and 'b' are pointing towards the same object '5'.

 	B.
+		c = b
+		b = 3
+		print (a,b,c)
+		print (id(a),id(b),id(c))

+		Output: 5 3 5
+				140714951152576 140714951152512 140714951152576

+		Explanation:  'c' is a copycat of 'b'